 Sales opportunities don’t have to come out of anywhere, you know.
 You can also create them.
 One such way you might do that?
 Through a referral system.

-This time, instead of focusing so much on leads or SQLs, you want to tap into your existing customer base.
+This time, instead of focusing so much on sales qualified leads or SQLs, you want to tap into your existing customer base.
 Like always, do some segmenting.
 Which customers have the most loyalty, in that they buy the most often?
 You might also choose to focus on those customers who have stuck with you for the longest.

 Then, reach out to them via phone or email.
 In the message, mention that you’re starting a referral program.
 Ask them to recommend you to anyone they might know who may have an interest in your products or services.